 Significance is in the Wearer

-A mala may be defined as simply a string of beads that are used in meditation practice to help you focus and count mantras.
-Malas can make a powerful fashion statement as well.
+A mala may be defined as a string of beads used in meditation practice to help direct focus and keep track of counting mantras.
+Malas can make a bold fashion statement as well.
 But they can also be a powerful and beneficial tool for emotional and spiritual healing.
 When a person wears a mala bead necklace, it offers them a wearable reflection of something in their journey.
-The mala, therefore, becomes whatever the person who wears them intends for it.
+The mala, therefore, becomes whatever the person wearing them intends for it.

-As the 108 beads comprising a "rosary" have their roots in the concepts of wholeness, order, and completion, we are reminded of our interconnectedness with all people, everywhere.
-We offer a lifestyle at Woman Shops World, both spiritual and intentional, with our incredible selection of strikingly beautiful malas handcrafted by artisans in Africa and India.
+As the 108 beads comprising malas have roots in the concepts of wholeness, order, and completion, we are reminded of our interconnectedness with all people, everywhere.
+We offer an intentional and creative lifestyle at Woman Shops World, with our incredible selection of strikingly beautiful malas handcrafted by artisans in Africa and India.

-At Woman Shops World we are proud to offer exquisite 108 bead malas as well as materials and other handcrafted products.
+At Woman Shops World we are proud to offer exquisite 108 bead malas that are ready to wear or use, as well as mala making materials, tassels, and other handcrafted products to create your own intentional magic.
 If you are looking for world-class DIY supplies that have been ethically and sustainably sourced to craft your own jewelry, we can help with that, too!

-We provide only the finest quality finished products as well as bone marbles, tassels, and other jewelry-making supplies.
+We provide only the finest artisan-made bone beads, tassels, and other jewelry-making supplies.